MeastroZI/JSON_DSL/README.md

-NOTE : Empty `conditions` array or not provided `conditions` is resolve to the True , so this DSL can be used as the normal DSL like json merge and json patch and for condtions for the json schema Transformation we can use the AJV as done in the [alterschema](https://github.com/sourcemeta/alterschema).
+NOTE : Empty `conditions` array or not provided `conditions` is resolve to the True , so this DSL can be used as the normal DSL like json merge and json patch .
+For the conditions of json schema Transformation we can use the AJV as done in the [alterschema](https://github.com/sourcemeta/alterschema).